 Additionally, if you were arrested/convicted of a crime after you became a conditional permanent resident, submit all court records concerning the arrest/conviction (but be sure to consult with an attorney about whether you have become "inadmissible" and therefore ineligible for permanent residence).

-Finally, the I-829 Petition has a filing fee ($3,750 in 2014) and a biometrics fee of ($85 per applicant in 2014).
+Finally, the I-829 Petition has a filing fee ($3,750 in 2019) and a biometrics fee of ($85 per applicant in 2019).
 The fee must be submitted with the other documentation.
-The filing fees are subject to change, and you should consult the Form I-829 Form Instructions available at www.uscis.gov/i-829 to confirm the correct fee amount.
+The filing fees are subject to change, so consult the Form I-829 Form Instructions available at www.uscis.gov/i-829 to confirm the correct fee amount.

 The following are a few of the most critical aspects of the Form I-829 that deserve special attention:

-It can take USCIS several months (or longer) to make a decision on an I-829 Petition.
+It can take USCIS several years to make a decision on an I-829 Petition.
 When USCIS receives the I-829 Petition, it will send you a receipt notice (just like with all other immigrant and nonimmigrant petitions).
 The receipt notice will have a Receipt Number located in the top left corner.
-By going to www.uscis.gov and typing in that number, you can check the status of your I-829 Petition.
+You can check the status of your I-829 online.

 USCIS will issue receipt notices to the main applicant and all of the dependents.
 Each dependent will receive his or her own receipt notice.
 This receipt notice extends your conditional status by one year (while USCIS adjudicates your petition) and also provides you with work and travel authorization.
 Do NOT misplace this receipt, as it is required to evidence your status and work/travel authorization.

-As stated above, USCIS expects you to file the I-829 Petition within a very strict filing time frame.
+As stated above, USCIS expects you to file the I-829 within a strict filing time frame.
 However, if you can show extenuating circumstances justifying your failure to file, USCIS may accept a late application.
 Such extenuating circumstances will be analyzed on a case-by-case basis.
 Be sure to have supporting documents to explain your delay.

 Failure to timely file can cause serious immigration consequences, including the accrual of unlawful presence and the initiation of removal proceedings.
-To ensure that you do not fall out of status while switching or terminating your employment, it is highly recommended that you speak to an immigration attorney specializing in these matters.
+To ensure that you do not fall out of status , speak to an immigration attorney specializing in these matters.